odpi/egeria-docs/site/docs/services/omas/it-infrastructure/overview.md

 * *ConnectionEndpoint* links an endpoint to a connection.
 The connection provides the information used to connect to the [resource](/concepts/resource) described by an asset.

-* *ServerEndpoint* indicates that the real-world counterpart of an IT infrastructure asset is listening for requests at this address.
+* *ServerEndpoint* indicates that the real-world counterpart of an IT infrastructure asset is called for requests at this address.
+The REST API paths are examples of server endpoints.
+So is Egeria's [platform ULR root](/concepts/platform-url-root).

+* *NetworkEndpoint* indicates that the endpoint address represents a connection to the network.

-* *NetworkEndpoint* indicates that the endpoint address is visible through the linked network.
+* *VisibleEndpoint* indicates that the endpoint address is visible through the linked network.

+The *NetworkEndpoint* and *VisibleEndpoint* are used in threat modelling.

 ![Figure 10](types-of-endpoints.svg)
 > **Figure 10:** Types of endpoints